menu

 For a small town, there is also a high proportion of single, often educated, people living in Laughlin Air Force Base.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Laughlin Air Force Base.

-Laughlin Air Force Base is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Laughlin Air Force Base does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Laughlin Air Force Base in 2022 was $31,795, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $127,180 for a family of four.
+The per capita income in Laughlin Air Force Base in 2022 was $31,577, which is middle income relative to Texas and the nation.
+This equates to an annual income of $126,308 for a family of four.
+However, Laughlin Air Force Base contains both very wealthy and poor people as well.

-Laughlin Air Force Base is a very ethnically-diverse town.
+Laughlin Air Force Base is an extremely ethnically-diverse town.
 The people who call Laughlin Air Force Base home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laughlin Air Force Base residents report their race to be White, followed by Black or African-American.
 Laughlin Air Force Base also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.74% of the town’s residents.
-Important ancestries of people in Laughlin Air Force Base include German, Irish, Polish, English, and Italian.
+People of Hispanic or Latino origin account for 11.02% of the town’s residents.
+Important ancestries of people in Laughlin Air Force Base include German, Irish, English, European, and Polish.

 The most common language spoken in Laughlin Air Force Base is English.
 Other important languages spoken here include Spanish and Tagalog.